mentionbenjamin/W5PROJECT_week_planner/README.md

 6 days, followed by a presentation on the final day.

 ### Objectives
-GIT, planning, collaboration, experimentation, time management, BE/FE integration, consolidation, UX/UI.
+Planning, experimentation, time management, GIT, BE/FE integration, consolidation, UX/UI.

 ## Built with